France Crypto Tax Filing Deadlines 2026: Dates, Zones, and What's Due When

 6. Submit before your zone deadline; reconcile against DAC8-reported data afterwards.

-Wag3s Folio reconstructs the full year's multi-chain history continuously, so the 2086 figures are ready before the 9 April opening rather than rushed at the zone deadline, and reconciles against DAC8-reported activity.
-See the Folio product page.
+Wag3s Folio reconstructs the year's multi-chain history continuously, so the 2086 figures are ready before the 9 April opening rather than rushed in deadline week, and it reconciles against DAC8-reported activity.
+It prepares the numbers and the trail; the filing itself, and any judgement on a complex return before the zone deadline, are where it is meant to support a qualified French expert-comptable rather than replace one.

 Further reading